HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Temperature

 Your Yucca will tolerate a wide range of temperatures, but average home temperatures are best.
-Cooler in Winter if possible, but not lower than 7°C (45°F).
+Cooler in Winter if possible, but ideally not lower than 7°C (45°F).

 Repotting